 News for applicants

-The next funding round closes 1 March 2024 for Projects and Equipment (up to $25,000), Travel, and Conference Support.
-The following round for the same categories closes 1 June 2024.
+The next funding round closes 1 October 2024 for Projects and Equipment (up to $25,000), Travel, and Conference Support.
+The following round for the same categories closes 1 March 2025.

 As previously advised, please note that if you have a previous grant for which a report is outstanding, you will not be able to access the application templates or submit through the portal until the report is submitted.
 If a report is outstanding, you will see a notification when you log in to your dashboard.
 Note that submission of a report is sufficient to proceed; approval of the report by your institution is not required for you to continue with your new application.